Town Council Precept

 As the Town Council does not own any land in Birchwood (with the exception of our car park and a small piece of land adjacent to our office), any landscaping or other maintenance cannot be done without the prior permission of the landowner.
 The Town Council works in partnership with other local organisations such as Warrington Borough Council and Your Housing Group, which the Team and Officers liaise with on a regular basis.

-In addition to the two main landowners in the area: Warrington Borough Council and Your Housing, there are also other pockets of land that are owned by organisations such as The Woodland Trust, the Home and Communities Agency, The Diocese of Liverpool and several private landlords - it can be a bit difficult at times trying to find the right landlord to ask for permission to undertake necessary work.
+In addition to the two main landowners in the area: Warrington Borough Council and Your Housing, there are also other pockets of land that are owned by organisations such as The Woodland Trust, the Home and Communities Agency and several private landlords - it can be a bit difficult at times trying to find the right landlord to ask for permission to undertake necessary work.

 The Maintenance Team have undergone specific training for the work they carry out and this training is undertaken and upated regularly, however, there are some aspects of landscape maintenance they are not trained for, such as cutting down large trees; in cases such as this the landowner would have to arrange to have the work done.